Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] Note that if the app starts up without the JWT signing secrets, it won't complain until it tries to sign/verify something at which point, nothing will work

+- [ ] Consistent language of 'Sign In' over 'Login' ('Sign Out' over 'Logout' too)

+After a very minor amount of consideration, I'm going to go with kebab-case as a standard for my URLs.

+- [ ] Consider moving the hash-time endpoint out of the Auth Controller and into ~something else~

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/